How do I enrol in a program of support?

 You can enrol with:

-To get a DSP you must have actively participated with a provider for a least 18 months in the previous three years before you apply for DSP.
+To get a disability support pension you must have actively participated with a provider for a least 18 months in the previous three years before you apply for disability support pension.
 There are very limited exceptions to this rule.

 If you get a medical exemption from doing a program of support, this period will not count towards 18 months.
-Unless you meet one of the limited exceptions, you must complete a total of 18 months before you can claim DSP.
+Unless you meet one of the limited exceptions, you must complete a total of 18 months before you can claim disability support pension.

 Sam has a back injury and depression and had to stop working.
 He has been on Newstart and enrolled in a program of support for 18 months.
 Sam got a medical exemption for about six months because he didn’t feel up to going into his employment service provider for the training.

 This means Sam has only done 12 months of program of support because his six-month medical exemption period does not towards the 18-month requirement.
-Sam will need to do a further six months of program of support before claiming DSP.
+Sam will need to do a further six months of program of support before claiming disability support pension.

 What are the exceptions to completing a program of support?

 You may not have to do a program of support for 18 months if your employment service provider terminated your participation in the program because they could not improve your ability to find or keep work.
-You can also be exempt if the assessor decides that at the time of your DSP claim, any further engagement in the program of support would not improve your ability to find or keep work.
+You can also be exempt if your employment service provider decides that at the time of your disability support pension claim, any further engagement in the program of support would not improve your ability to find or keep work.

 Sam gets his doctor to write him a letter saying that his back problem scores 10 points on Table 4 and his depression scores 10 points on Table 5 for mental health.

-He also gets a letter from his psychologist saying his depression is fully diagnosed, treated and stabilised.
+He also gets a letter from his psychologist saying his depression is diagnosed, reasonably treated and stabilised.

 Sam is required to do program of support because he does not have a severe impairment, he has 20 points under two impairment tables.
 Centrelink rejects his claim because he hasn’t done a program of support and Sam doesn't meet one of the exceptions.
-Sam should to get some advice on making a new DSP claim.
+Sam should to get some further advice.

 What evidence do you need to show you’ve completed a program of support?